davidstutz/bootstrap-file-upload/README.md

 This is a minimal but elegant plugin for user-friendly and cross-browser file upload form elements.
 The plugin should be compatible to all major browsers including Internet Explorer 7, 8 and 9.

+The plugin works well with Twitter Bootstrap 2, 3, and 4.

 Example: [http://davidstutz.de/bootstrap-file-upload/](http://davidstutz.de/bootstrap-file-upload/)

 ## License